 - Get plant/pest information

 - Obtain publications on specific topics

 - Get involved in the Master Gardener Program (see “Master Gardener” tab/page at http://www.pegplant.com).

 In Virginia, the Virginia Tech University manages the Virginia Cooperative Extension program.
 Each county in Virginia has at least one extension agent.
 You can identify the county extension person by either looking in the phone book (in the government section), or contacting the state person to identify the local person, or looking at this list of counties and contacts at http://www.ext.vt.edu/offices/index.html.

 In Maryland, the University of Maryland manages the Maryland Cooperative Extension, https://extension.umd.edu.
 The Home and Garden Information Center is located at 12005 Homewood Road, Ellicott City, MD 21042; (410) 531-1757. https://extension.umd.edu/hgic.
-A table of county contacts is at https://extension.umd.edu/mg/contact-information-master-gardener-programs
+A map of Maryland with counties and contacts in each county is available at https://extension.umd.edu/

 Produced and written in January 2015 by Peggy Riccio, pegplant.com